 Trinity Education for Excellence Program (TEEP)

 TEEP’s 9th grade summer program and high school Leadership Development Program focus on three key aspects of leadership development.
 At the heart of TEEP is a 5-week intensive summer program during which rising 7th and 8th graders focus on academics in the morning (math, language arts, music, fine art, and computer skills) and enrichment activities, like field trips, in the afternoon.

 The Business of Doing Good is a social entrepreneur program for middle school students.
 They introduce students to real life social entrepreneurs and teach them basic entrepreneurial and work place skills.
 At the end of the week-long program, students will have created a project idea, business plan, and market analysis.

 BU's one-week non-credit Summer Preview program offers a choice of seminars to rising high school freshmen and sophomores.

-College Preview at Wellesley College
+EXPLO at Wellesley

 Thompson Island Outward Bound Education Center’s Summer Expeditions